JKMN-Projects/ripple_sync_frontend/README.md

   Login and session handling through JWT tokens issued by the RippleSync Backend.

 - **Responsive & Mobile-First**
-  Clean, modern UI built to work seamlessly on desktop and mobile.
+  Clean, modern UI built to work seamlessly on desktop.

 - **Media Upload Support**
   Upload and attach images/videos when composing posts.